avniir/FontAwesome5PureCSS/README.md

 ## What's the idea behind this project?
 Do more, install less.
-This project gives you the strict minimum that you need to start using 1588 icons from Font Awesome 5.
+This project gives you the strict minimum that you need to start using the 1588 icons of Font Awesome 5.